Its-Devendra/OHT1/README.md

 # OHT1
-This is the Final Round of Tech Bizz
+This is the Final Round of OpenHack